Boy-Genius/panopto-saver/README.md

 # Panopto Saver
 This repository is made in order to save direct watch videos from the panopto cloud hosting service.

-NOTE:sometimes the script doesnt run until you manully download the first 1-3 TS files by entering the right urls.
+NOTE: sometimes the script doesnt run until you manully download the first 1-3 TS files by entering the right urls.

 Instructions:
 1. Enter a video on panopto.